 - Go to the IPC menu and choose History to find out how the Paralympics got started.

 - Choose the Athletes menu and then Biographies to search for different Athletes eg Liam Malone.

 Tips: Check the about us link on the website, if you can find one.
 That can tell you what the organisation's mission and values are.

 New Zealand athletes have competed in the Olympic Games since 1908.
 In this section, we'll look at New Zealand’s participation in the games, our amazing athletes, and sports they've excelled in.

 Some New Zealand Olympians:

-- Lisa Carrington: first New Zealand woman to win multiple medals at the same Olympic Games
+- Lisa Carrington: most successful Olympian (5 gold medals and 1 bronze medal), also the first New Zealand woman to win multiple medals at the same Olympic Games.

-- Sir Mark Todd: New Zealand's most capped Olympian having competed in eight Olympic Games.
+- Sir Mark Todd: New Zealand's most capped Olympian having competed in seven Olympic Games.